 12.6.1 Details of the planned techniques, including open cut, trench share, minimum dig technique or no dig must be provided.
-This information should be provided in the 'Works Description' section until there is an appropriate field within EToN.

 12.7 TRAFFIC MANAGEMENT AND TRAFFIC REGULATION ORDERS

 - 12.7.1 The Promoter must supply full details of their traffic management proposals including any requirement for action by the Highway Authority such as the need for Temporary Traffic Regulation Orders (TTROs) and approval for portable light signals.
 Evidence of application/agreement for a TTRO must be provided with the PAA/Permit application. - 12.7.2 In the case of the suspension of a parking bay being required, an application by the Promoter must be made to the Highway or Permit Authority as Parking Authority.
 This must be separate from any Permit application and evidence of the agreement by the relevant Parking Authority must be included in the Permit application. - 12.7.3 Applicants should be aware that such action by the Highway Authority may involve additional costs and Promoters should familiarise themselves with the timescales relating to TTRO and parking applications.